Powerlearnproject/se-assignment-day-2-git-and-github-WAIYAH/README.md

 in the context of collaborative projects?**

 • Public Repository:
-o Advantages: Visible to everyone, encourages open-source contributions, and increases visibility. o Disadvantages: Lack of privacy, potential security risks.
+Advantages: Visible to everyone, encourages open-source contributions, and increases visibility.
+ Disadvantages: Lack of privacy, potential security risks.

 • Private Repository:
-o Advantages: Restricted access, ideal for proprietary or sensitive projects. o Disadvantages: Limited collaboration to invited users only.
+ Advantages: Restricted access, ideal for proprietary or sensitive projects.
+ Disadvantages: Limited collaboration to invited users only.

 **5. Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?**

-• Steps:
+Steps:
 _1. Clone the repository to your local machine.
 2. Make changes to the files.
 3. Use git add <file> to stage changes.
 4. Use git commit -m "Your message" to save changes with a description.
-5. Use git push to upload changes to GitHub._
+5. Use git push to upload changes to GitHub.

 • Commits: Snapshots of changes made to the codebase.
 They help track progress, revert to previous states, and manage versions effectively.